-For account holders paid by U.S. Missions, in addition to work funds, they will receive a personal allowance (salary) plus benefits from the donations received in their AGUSM account.
-These funds are disbursed to the account holder on a monthly basis as designations permit (ADP) by electronic funds transfer.
-Personal funds are made taxable on the annual 1099.
-(See also Personal Allowance, As Designations Permit, Monthly Disbursement of Funds, Benefits, Taxes and 1099.)
+For missionaries paid by U.S. Missions, in addition to work funds, they will receive a personal allowance (salary) plus benefits from the donations received in their AGUSM account.
+These funds are disbursed to the missionary on a monthly basis as designations permit (ADP) by electronic funds transfer.
+Personal funds are made taxable to the missionary on the annual 1099.
+(See also Personal Allowance, As Designations Permit, Monthly Disbursement of Funds, Missionary Benefits, and Taxes and 1099.)